Robert Lorimer: Later life

 The First World War restricted the demand for large new houses and his attention shifted to smaller scale projects, war memorials, and restorations.
 He already had a reputation as one of Scotland's leading restoration architects following the restoration of Earlshall and Dunderave, and he went on to carry out significant alteration and restoration works at Dunrobin Castle in Sutherland following a fire (1915), and at Balmanno Castle in Perthshire (1916), said to have been the only one of his commissions he would like to have lived in.

 Although much of his work, and reputation, was in the sphere of domestic architecture, Lorimer also carried out significant public works.
 Principal amongst these include his design for the new chapel for the Knights of the Thistle in St Giles' Cathedral, Edinburgh in 1911.
 He received a knighthood for his efforts and went on to gain the commission for the Scottish National War Memorial at Edinburgh Castle in 1919, subsequently opened by the Prince of Wales in 1927.
 Following the completion of the memorial, Lorimer was in December 1927 appointed a Knight Commander of the Order of the British Empire (KBE).

 He designed the Doiran Memorial and the three great naval memorials to the missing: Portsmouth Naval Memorial, Plymouth Naval Memorial and Chatham Naval Memorial, each of which is a Grade I Listed Building.

+Another notable work from this period is the War Memorial and extension to the Burgh Buildings, designed in 1923 and completed in 1927, adjacent to his earlier fountain (1913), an early urban improvement scheme built over the former mill lade at Corn Mill Square, Galashiels.